siddsabata/cTracerX-mase-phi/README.md

 This will:
 1. Process your input CSV file to create timepoint directories
-2. Count the number of patients in your data
+2. Find all timepoint directories across all patients
-3. Submit SLURM jobs to process each patient (one job per patient)
+3. Submit a SLURM array job with one task per timepoint
-4. Each job will process all timepoints for that patient
+4. Each task processes one timepoint through all pipeline stages

 ### Step 4: Monitor Progress
 Check the status of your jobs: